-Estimates are based on 6 Investigators that also perform outreach activities.
-Investigators perform CSA investigations approximately 75% of the time, with a FTE of approximately 4.5.
+Carrier investigation estimates are based on 7 Investigators that also perform outreach activities.
+Investigators perform CSA investigations approximately 75% of the time, with a FTE of approximately 5.25.
+LSP will be operating with 2 new investigators during FFY 2019.